 Check the weak spots and re-work them.

 This is simply splitting up your list of email recipients into groups that are more targeted.
-Some of the popular ways of doing this is by-product updates, by customer list, newsletter or daily list (compared to weekly, monthly, or bi-weekly), and by text (some prefer this).
+Some of the popular ways of doing this are by-product updates, by customer list, newsletter or daily list (compared to weekly, monthly, or bi-weekly), and by text (some prefer this).

 By dividing your email list using such categories, or segments, you are able to send communication that is more targeted.